- keyword search

 53. B Byron & A Grove, 'A virtual success: best practices for working remotely', Intercom, November 2011, Vol.58, No. 9, 2011, p.25.

-54. The descriptions of personal qualities, knowledge and skills are from State Services Authority, The VPS employment capability framework: strengthening the professionalism and adaptability of the Victorian public service, State Services Authority, Melbourne, 2006.
+54. The descriptions of personal qualities, knowledge and skills are from Victorian Public Sector Commission, The VPS employment capability framework: strengthening the professionalism and adaptability of the Victorian public service, Victorian Public Sector Commission, Melbourne, 2006.

 55. W F Cascio, 'Managing a Virtual Workplace', Academy of management executive, Vol. 14, No. 3, 2000, pp. 81-90.